Nelitarnia/WO3U-speedrun-guide/character-notes.md

 • You can make a clone get on a ladder.
 Clones have no collision while they're on the ladder, and any input just makes them drop down.
 This same input doesn't seem to work for mounting a horse or a war machine with a clone.

 • Normally clones disappear when you mount a horse or a war machine, but if you did the character switch trick first, they will stay around instead.
 It seems you can't control the clones at all while mounted, though.

+* If you try to create clones with a true musou that is also a double musou, no clones become created.

 • Clones created during TTA will have a golden glow on them.
 The glow doesn't end even after TTA ends, they just stay golden until vanishing.